Tripura: Indian farmers allegedly attacked by Bangladeshi nationals

 After notifying Border Security Force (BSF) personnel stationed at the site, they were allegedly threatened and assaulted while returning home later in the evening.

-The attack occurred within Indian Territory, despite the stationed of BSF forces in the nearby area, raising concerns over cross-border security and the safety of residents near the border.
+The attack occurred within Indian Territory, despite the presence of BSF forces in the area, raising concerns over cross-border security and the safety of residents near the border.